fornit1917/music-download-plugin/README.md

 It's bookmarklet for download music from **vk.com**.

-Sites m.vk.com and music.yandex.ru are temporary unsupported.
+Unfortunately, sites m.vk.com and music.yandex.ru are not supported now.

 Just create bookmark with next url: